South Dakota's governor issues executive orders banning transgender athletes from women's sports | NewsChannel 3-12

 Though the two executive orders signed by Noem do not explicitly mention transgender athletes, they reference the supposed harms of the participation of “males” in women’s athletics — an echo of the transphobic claim, cited in other similar legislative initiatives, that transgender women are not women.
 The orders also reference “biological sex,” a disputed term that refers to the sex as listed on students’ original birth certificates.

-It’s not possible to know a person’s gender identity at birth, and there is no consensus criteria for assigning sex at birth.
+It’s not possible to know a person’s gender identity at birth, and for some people, the sex listed on their original birth certificate is a misleading way of describing the body they have.

+While sex is a category that refers broadly to physiology, a person’s gender is an innate sense of identity.
+The factors that go into determining the sex listed on a person’s birth certificate may include anatomy, genetics and hormones, and there is broad natural variation in each of these categories.
+For this reason, the language of “biological sex,” as used in this legislation, can be overly simplistic and misleading.

-Supporters of the ban have argued that trans women have a physical advantage over cisgender women in sports, but trans advocates and some Democratic lawmakers contend that they’re discriminatory, citing the natural variations that appear in athletes at all levels and of all genders.
+Supporters of the ban have argued that trans women have a physical advantage over cisgender women (women assigned female at birth) in sports, but trans advocates and some Democratic lawmakers contend that they’re discriminatory, citing the natural variations that appear in athletes at all levels and of all genders.
 South Dakota’s ban is the latest such move by Republican politicians nationwide, including in Mississippi, Arkansas and Tennessee.

 The governor’s orders require the state’s Department of Education and Board of Regents to establish and implement policy consistent with the new rule.

-Note: CLARIFICATION: This story has been updated to provide additional explanation as to the distinctions between gender and sex.